ettomatic/ashikawa-core/README.md

 ### Detailed description

-Make sure you are running Ruby 1.9.x and clone the latest snapshot into a directory of your choice.
+Make sure you are running Ruby 1.9.x (or JRuby/Rubinius in 1.9 mode) and clone the latest snapshot into a directory of your choice.

 If you use `rvm`, create a gemset for this project: `rvm gemset create ashikawa-core`.
 You will be asked if you want to switch to this gemset once you `cd` into the directory.
 If you do not want to use `rvm`, just ignore this step.